top of page

 Transportation

-1. We are very thankful for our partnerships with a number of cat lounges in BC, as a result of these partnerships, we regularly travel two routes through to BC.
-We regularly offer transport anywhere along our route from Moose Jaw, SK to Kelowna, BC as well as anywhere along the Trans Canada Highway from Moose Jaw, SK to Vancouver Island.
+We are grateful for our partnerships with several cat lounges in British Columbia.
+As a result of these partnerships, we regularly travel two routes through BC.
+We provide transport along our route from Moose Jaw, SK, traveling Highway #1 to Kamloops, BC, and then using Highway #5 to Vancouver Island.
 Our arrival on the island varies between Victoria and Nanaimo.
+We also travel from Moose Jaw, SK to Kelowna, BC.

-3. Long distance transports are completed by trained and experienced long haul transporters.
+Long distance transports are completed by trained and experienced long haul transporters.
 To ensure the health and safety of all animals, we follow all humane transport guidelines set out by the CFIA and SPCA.
-We ensure that the transportation of all animals is done in a safe and secure way and we work hard to make sure each trip is as stress free as possible for every single animal in our care.
+We ensure that the transportation of all animals is done in a safe and secure way, and we work hard to make sure each trip is as stress-free as possible for every single animal in our care.

 IMG_4054.jpeg